thoughtspot/rest-api-sdk/sdks/typescript/SchedulesApi.md

 # **updateSchedule**
 > void updateSchedule()

  Update schedule. /n  Version: 9.4.0.cl or later  Updates a scheduled Liveboard job.
 Requires at least edit access to Liveboards.
 To update a schedule on behalf of another user, you need `ADMINISTRATION` (**Can administer Org**) or `JOBSCHEDULING` (**Can schedule for others**) privilege and edit access to the Liveboard.
 The API endpoint allows you to pause a scheduled job, change the status of a paused job.
-You can also edit the recipients list, frequency of the job, format of the file to send to the recipients in email notifications, PDF options, and time zone setting.     #### Endpoint URL
+You can also edit the recipients list, frequency of the job, format of the file to send to the recipients in email notifications, PDF options, and time zone setting.

 ### Example